Adler Juvenile Justice Internship Program

 - Letters of recommendation from at least three professionals who are familiar with you and your work, including two letters from clinical placement supervisors

-- A letter of eligibility from the applicant's director of clinical training
+- 6. Eligibility from the applicant's director of clinical training as specified on the AAPI form

 Applications are reviewed by the Training Director and training supervisors and rated on the applicant’s submitted materials and the team will determine the final applicants who will be invited to interview.
 An on-site interview is required for all final applicants to assure familiarity with the correctional setting and environment.
-Those invited to interview will be interviewed by the Training Director, one of the training supervisors and a current intern.
-After all interviews have been completed the Training Director and supervors will determine the rank list for submission to the APPIC match program.
+Those invited to interview will be interviewed by members of the training team, including the Training Director, training supervisors, current interns and the post-doctoral resident.
+After all interviews have been completed the Training Director consults with the training team to develop the rank list for submission to the APPIC match program.
 Internship offers are made in compliance with APPIC guidelines.
-All internship offers are conditional on successful completion of a state background clearance and drug screening.
+All internship offers are conditional on successful completion of a required state background clearance and drug screening.
 The internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.
+The AJJI program adheres to all Adler School, state, federal and local nondiscrimination policies.

 The AJJI program at Adler Community Health Services has been an APPIC member for the past 12 years.
 In August, 2013, the program received a stimulus grant from the APA Board of Educational Affairs to support seeking accreditation and is currently in the process of completing a self-study with the intention of pursuing APA accreditation.